-It is with regret that the medical education department of Children’s Hospitals and Clinics of Minnesota can no longer accept applications from foreign medical graduates for externships to rotate on the inpatient/wards rotation on either the St. Paul or the Minneapolis hospital campuses.
+It is with regret that the medical education department of Children’s Minnesota can no longer accept applications from foreign medical graduates for externships to rotate on the inpatient/wards rotation on either the St. Paul or the Minneapolis hospital campuses.

 Children’s hosts several pediatric medicine fellowships including:

 Mentorships are short educational experiences, generally sixty days or less, at the hospital sites for individuals fully trained in the disciplines that comprise the professional staff or Individuals with Privileges.